 Despite rumors about lash adhesive patch testing not being mandatory prior to use, we beg to differ.
-Phenomenalentity.com encourages our lash enthusiasts to test every adhesive you own before regular usage.
+We encourage our lash enthusiasts to test every adhesive you own before regular usage.
 Please refer to our article on Patch Testing for lash adhesive allergies.

 Let’s Touch Basis First

 Now that you have successfully patch tested your adhesive and everything checks out, it’s time to get to work.
 We will explore adhesive application for both full-strip lashes and lash extensions.
 Applying glue to your lashes isn’t any walk in the park if you don’t know what you’re doing and things can take a turn for the worst.
 In this article, we are only going to touch basis on applying your adhesive properly to your Mink lashes.
-To dive deeper into the full application process you may refer to our Apply Your Falsies article.
 Adhesive application for full-strip Mink lashes differs from your Mink extensions.

 Full-Strip Mink Lashes